danielNemeth19/playmix/README.md

 ### General Options
     -h, --help                  Print help and exists
-    -ext                        If specified, collects unique file extensions -fn                         Specifies the file name to use (defaults to pl-test.xspf)
+    -ext                        If specified, collects unique file extensions -play                       If specified, playlist will be automatically played -fn                         Specifies the file name to use (defaults to pl-test.xspf)